In giving, we receive

 May love, compassion, joy and equanimity pervade the hearts and minds of all limitless beings throughout universal space.

-Subscribe to The Dalai Lama's Cat: Buddhist wisdom & compassion
+Subscribe to The Dalai Lama's Cat: Buddhist compassion in action

 Insight, hope and uplifting wisdom from Tibetan Buddhism.
 Sign up for stories and articles about the main practices of our tradition to enhance your inner peace and wellbeing.